acend/argocd-basics-training/content/en/docs/08/tracking_deployment_strategies.md

 {{% /details %}}

-Now you can try to sync your applicaion with following command:
+Now you can try to sync your applicaion as follows:

 {{% onlyWhenNot no-argocd-cli %}}
 ```bash